mgrofsky/Ytel-API-NODEJS/README.md

 ### <a name="list_unsubscribes"></a>![Method: ](https://apidocs.io/img/method.png ".EmailController.listUnsubscribes") listUnsubscribes

-> List all unsubscribed email addresses
+> Retrieve a list of email addresses from the unsubscribe list.

 ```javascript